kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 and expensive IPv4/IPv6 transition mechanisms (e.g. NAT64/DNS64, stateless
 NAT46, or SIIT/MAP) will need to be implemented in the data center networking.

-One alternative to adding transition mechanisms would be to modify Kubernetes to provide support for IPv4 and IPv6 communications in parallel, for both pods and services, throughout the cluster (a.k.a. "full" dual-stack).
+One path to adding transition mechanisms would be to modify Kubernetes to provide support for IPv4 and IPv6 communications in parallel, for both pods and services, throughout the cluster (a.k.a. "full" dual-stack).

 A second, simpler alternative, which is a variation to the "full" dual-stack model, would be to provide dual-stack addresses for pods and nodes, but restrict service IPs to be single-family (i.e. allocated from a single service CIDR).
 In this case, service IPs in a cluster would be either all IPv4 or all IPv6, as they are now.
-Compared to a full dual-stack approach, this "dual-stack pods / single-family services" approach saves on implementation complexity, but would introduce some minor feature restrictions.
-(For more details on these tradeoffs, please refer to the "Variation: Dual-Stack Service CIDRs" section under "Alternatives" below).
+Please refer to the "Variation: Single-Stack Service CIDRs" section under "Alternatives" below).

-This proposal aims to add "dual-stack pods / single-family services" support to Kubernetes clusters, providing native IPv4-to-IPv4 communication and native IPv6-to-IPv6 communication to, from and within a Kubernetes cluster.
+This proposal aims to add "full" dual-stack support to Kubernetes clusters, providing native IPv4-to-IPv4 communication and native IPv6-to-IPv6 communication to, from and within a Kubernetes cluster.

 ### Goals